equinor/ert/docs/rst/manual/keywords/index.rst

 keyword, ordering of the keywords is not significant.
 Similarly to ECLIPSE data files, lines starting with "--" are treated as comments.

-The keywords in the enkf configuration file can roughly be divded into two
+The keywords in the ERT configuration file can roughly be divded into two
 groups:

 * Basic required keywords not related to parametrization.
 I.e., keywords giving